 Amex Platinum Card Summary

-I love my Amex Platinum Card, and find it well worth the annual fee.
-I think it can definitely be worth getting, though I also do think most people are using this card wrong.
-This isn’t a card you should be using for all of your credit card spending, but rather it’s a card you should get for the perks that it offers, as well as the 5x points on airfare.
+The Amex Platinum isn’t a card you should be using for all of your credit card spending, but rather it’s a card you should get for the perks that it offers, as well as the 5x points on airfare.

-To decide if you should get the card, take the $550 annual fee, subtract how much value you’d get out of the $500 worth of credits the card offers, and then consider how much more you value the other perks of the card, including the great lounge access benefit.
+To decide if you should get the card, take the $695 annual fee, subtract how much value you’d get out of the credits, and then consider how much more you value the other perks of the card, including the great lounge access benefit.

-For a frequent traveler, or anyone who buys international premium cabin tickets with any frequency, I think the card is well worth it.
+For a frequent traveler or anyone who buys international premium cabin tickets with any frequency, I think the card is well worth it.
+And even for those who don’t, I’d argue the card could be worth it right now.